influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/create.md

 The command returns the token ID and the token string.
 **This is the only time the token string is available in plain text.**

+InfluxDB might take some time to synchronize new tokens.
+If a new token doesn't immediately work for querying or writing, wait a few seconds and try again.

 {{% note %}}
 #### Store secure tokens in a secret store